Edujugon/laravel-google-ads/docs/index.md

 $campaign = $campaign->save();
 ```

+Save method returns an array of updated elements or false if nothing updated.

 > Important!! notice that it will persist all elements that matched in where condition.

 ### Google Reports